Snippet-Curator/snippet-curator-docs/src/content/03_import_notes.md

 ## Youtube URLs

-I've always hated how it's difficult to manage youtube save playlists, see which videos are not working anymore, and searching for the right one.
+I've always hated how it's difficult to manage youtube save playlists, see which videos are not working anymore, or search for the right one.
 This function is made to help with that.

 You can add youtube urls to to save youtube videos.
 The videos are not downloaded (there are other tools you can use to download and then merge the video into the note).
 This is mainly useful for organizing youtube playlists.
 You do need a [youtube API](https://console.cloud.google.com/apis/library/youtube.googleapis.com) to get started.